SmellyN3rd/szkolneblogi-bot/README.md

 option        | description
 ------------- | -------------
---url    -u        | provide the url of your blog --likes    -l    | set the amount of likes each post will recive --threads -t    | change the amount of threads the program will use --log-file    -f        | set the file to which the script will save its output --headless    -h    | toogle headless mode (without browser gui)
+--url or -u | url of your blog
+--likes or -l | set the amount of likes each article will recive --threads or -t | change the amount of threads the program will use --log-file or -f | set the file to which the script will save its output --headless or -h | toogle headless mode